 “Twas the night before Christmas, when all through the house, not a creature was stirring, not even a mouse.” – Clement Clark Moore

-All those amazing popular Christmas traditions, like placing stockings, putting milk and cookies for Santa, kissing under the mistletoe, giving coal to naughty children add greatly to the holiday cheer.
-But some of these traditions have really scary backstories.
+All the amazing popular Christmas traditions around the world, like placing stockings, putting milk and cookies for Santa, kissing under the mistletoe, giving coal to naughty children add greatly to the holiday cheer.
+But some of these traditions have really weird and scary backstories.

 Modern-day Christmas is a collection of contrasting traditions that can be traced back hundreds of years, whether it’s hanging mistletoes that originated from kissing boughs during the Middle Ages or decorating Christmas trees which the Vikings simply loved.